ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 * `408 Request Timeout` is returned when a server spent more time processing your request than it was prepared to wait.
 Possible reason: a resource is overwhelmed by a lot of incoming requests.
 Waiting and retrying after some delay can be a good strategy to finish data processing on your side eventually.
 * `429 Too Many Requests` means that you sent more requests than the server allows you during some time frame.
 This technique which is used by the server is also known as rate-limiting.
 A good thing, that a server SHOULD return `Retry-After` header which provides a recommendation how long you need to wait before making the next request.
 * `500 Internal Server Error`.
 That's the most infamous HTTP server error.
 The diversity of reasons for the error depends only on the good faith of the developers.
 For all uncaught exception occurred there the response is returned.
 I do not have a strong opinion that we should continuously retry on such errors.
 For each service which you use you should learn what's the reason behind the response.
-> For the developers of web servers which are reading the lines, I suggest to prevent sending of the type of response if possible.
+> For the developers of web servers which are reading the lines, I suggest preventing sending of the type of response if possible.
 Think about using more specific response when you know the reason of failure.
 * `503 Service Unavailable` - service currently cannot handle the request because of *temporary* overload.
 You can expect that it will be alleviated after some delay.
 The server CAN send `Retry-After` header like it was mentioned for `429 Too Many Requests` status code.
 * `504 Gateway Timeout` is similar to `408 Request Timeout` but means that connection with your HTTP client was closed by the reverse-proxy which stands in front of the server.